 Experience design offers a bird’s-eye view and facilitates the connection between relevant trends, market research, ethnographic studies, culture, visual communication, and much more.

-Such an approach puts people at the heart of an experience.
+This approach puts people at the heart of an experience.
 In fact, it allows building functional connections through design and meaningful connections through storytelling via many different touch points – websites, a mobile app, human interactions between the conference experience providers and attendees – during the journey in which people interact with your experience.

 Keep in mind that the journey doesn’t take place only during the actual day(s) of the conference.
-Instead, it already happens before during the concept creation, ideation, and planning, and that it continues afterwards, when ongoing feedback is key to improving the service.
+Instead, it already happens before during the concept creation, ideation, and planning, and that it continues afterward when ongoing feedback is key to improving the service.